 If you are looking for a fun free-form dance workout then Body Groove Delicious Dance is for you.
 It’s designed for all ages and you can do it at your own pace.
 Misty Tripoli leads the class and there are no rules.
 She leads you in dance moves but you can rock out or move in whatever way fits your mood and fitness level.
 She also includes stretching and flexibility exercises.

 TheOptimal.me is an extensive online collection of Integrated Movement Routines that will help you move more freely with less pain.
-It was founded by Liz Grantham who is 53 and feeling great today, but six years ago she was not.
+It was founded by Liz Grantham who is in her 50s and feeling great today, but six years ago she was not.

 Her journey to wellness led her to functional movement and Integrated Movement Routines (IMRs) with functional movement expert, Jannie Claassen.
 Bringing on board chronic pain management physiotherapist, Simone Levy, Liz brought Jannie’s routines online and created TheOptimal.me so that others could benefit from IMRs.

 Consider IMRs your pro-aging superpower.
 Each low-impact class focuses on reducing pain, improving strength, stability and flexibility in your whole body.
 The best part is all it takes is just 15 minutes a day!